Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 8×4

 For heavy-duty hauling and demanding terrain, the 8×4 axle configuration is the go-to choice.
 With eight wheels and four powered axles, this setup offers maximum stability, weight capacity, and traction.
 Trucks with an 8×4 configuration are designed to handle the toughest jobs, from carrying oversized loads to navigating challenging off-road conditions.
-While they may come at a higher cost, the benefits they offer in terms of performance and durability are well worth it.
+While they may come at a higher cost, the they offer in terms of performance and durability are well worth it.

 • Benefits of 8×4 Axle Configuration: